 - The literacy rate is almost 100%.

-Education In Sweden
+Education In Japan

 Students with a high school graduation certificate may continue their education to high school or technological colleges.
 High schools generally offer a three-year program, in which Evening high schools and correspondence courses offer programs for more than three years.
 Most of the students get enrolled in language school but if students have a sound academic, then they can apply directly to universities.
 JLPT and NAT are optional.